 Runners with only outcome goals (particularly unrealistic ones) are often tempted to increase their intensity or volume too quickly, ignoring signs of fatigue or injury.
 Without taking the time to focus on proper recovery or to listen to their body, they might suffer from overuse injuries or overtraining which could derail their progress entirely.

 Process goals can help prevent this by emphasizing smart training, recovery, and balance.
-Instead of focusing solely on hitting that 100km week or finishing a 10k in a specific time, process goals encourage you to listen to your body, prioritize recovery, and gradually increase intensity.
+Instead of focusing solely on hitting that 100km week or finishing a 10k in a specific time, process goals encourage you to listen to your body, follow your plan, and gradually increase intensity.
 This sustainable approach minimizes the likelihood of injury while still progressing toward your goals.

 Examples of Process Goals for Runners

-2. Emphasize consistency: Target a specific number of runs per week/month and avoid things that would compromise consistency
+- Emphasize consistency: Target a specific number of runs per week/month and avoid anything that would compromise consistency

-4. Improve fueling: Focus on building a nutrition plan that supports your running—eating balanced meals, staying hydrated, and experimenting with fueling strategies during long runs
+- Improve fueling: Focus on building a nutrition plan that supports your running by eating balanced meals, staying hydrated, and experimenting with fueling strategies during long runs

 Turning Your Process Goals into Action

-When developing your process goals for 2025, it may be helpful to follow these guidelines:
+When developing your process goals, it may be helpful to follow these guidelines:

-• Set Small Milestones: Break larger goals into smaller, actionable steps.
-Celebrate your successes along the way, no matter how small they seem.
+- Set Small Milestones: Break larger goals into smaller, actionable steps.
+Notice your successes along the way, no matter how small they seem.

-For 2025, embrace the process, focus on your daily habits and efforts and let the outcomes take care of themselves.
+For your upcoming season, embrace the process, focus on your daily habits and efforts and let the outcomes take care of themselves.